Shady-Cube/NanoClicker/README.md

 # Additional Info
 If you want to share this Autoclicker please only link to the official website.

+NanoClicker will probably become Open-Source in the future.

 If you are concerned because you think this might be a virus [here](https://www.virustotal.com/gui/file/cd3428948e99eaff7f35f2fa80d7ac1b4c0540234f35cfd7c765eb9fd3fb4fa4/detection) is the VirusTotal result.
 I think it got detected by 5/72 Engines because self destruct deletes a Prefetch file.